 Hormones don't deserve all the blame, though.
 The causes of lost sex drive are complex.
-Here are some of the top factors behind "hypoactive sexual desire disorder," and what can be done.
+Here are some of the top reasons for "hypoactive sexual desire disorder" and what can be done.

 Sex Drive Zapper: Estrogen Changes

 Before menopause, your sex drive peaked just before and after you ovulated.
 But when your periods stop, estrogen dips, and those revved-up days in your cycle are gone.

 Menopausal women may respond less to touch, too, and find it harder to get aroused.
 Less estrogen also means less blood flow to the vagina and more dryness.
 So when you do have sex, it can hurt.